-Higher Quality May Mean Higher Risk,
+Transcript: Higher Quality May Mean Higher Risk

 Whereas when you get plant protein cubes, all the essential elements are there.
-Your body can break them down into all the essential amino acids it needs, but it just doesn’t stimulate the same kind of real estate boon that animal protein does, so you don’t get as many new cancer condos poppin’ up in your body.
+Your body can break them down into all the essential amino acids it needs, but it just doesn’t stimulate the same kind of real estate boom that animal protein does, so you don’t get as many new cancer condos poppin’ up in your body.

 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
 This is just an approximation of the audio contributed by Kerry Skinner.